rafigk2v9c/frSpy/README.md

 # frSpy
-frSpy(for-realspy) is an application that includes several tools to speed up the analysis process Application written in c# and .net framwork using visual studio comminuty
+frSpy(for-realspy) is an application that includes several tools to speed up the analysis process Application written in c# and .net framwork

 **Here are some of the features shown in the photo below**